Calmboym/botbot/README.md

 ## 📦 Back-In-Stock Requests

-A second, separate system — **exact, fully automatic**, no admin action
+A second, separate system — **exact, fully automatic**, no admin action needed.
+A request gets attached to one specific product_id via either path:

-needed:
+**Path A — focused product Q&A:**
 1. Customer taps 🤖 on a channel post, then asks about that one product
-2. If it's currently unavailable (sold out / draft), the bot silently saves a waiting request to the `back_in_stock` sheet — nothing shown to the customer, nothing asked twice
+2. If it's currently unavailable, the bot silently saves a waiting request

+**Path B — ordinary free-text conversation** (no tap needed):
+1. Customer describes what they want and says something like "خبر بده موجود شد" / "اطلاع بده" — the AI already extracts this as `wants_notification` (existing intent field, no prompt change)
+2. The bot looks for the single best-matching **unavailable** product against the customer's profile (category/gender/gold_color/stone/ budget), using the same weighted scoring as the existing manual-notify system, just inverted for availability — see `search_service.find_unavailable_match`
+3. Only attaches to a specific product above `NOTIFICATION_SIMILARITY_THRESHOLD` confidence; below that, the want is still captured by the broader `notify_enabled` preference flag (nothing is lost either way)

+Either path continues the same from here:

 3. Whenever the admin edits that **exact product's** `stock` or `status` field (list, `/edit <id>`, or the field-option buttons — any path) and it becomes available again, every waiting customer is messaged